 If you get into trouble, you’re sans safety net

 On a different recent weekend trip, one of my friends had her purse stolen.
 The thieves took all of her money and credit cards, her identification, her keys to our hotel room, and her phone charger.
 Because we were together, we were able to mitigate the disaster.
 I had another set of keys to the hotel, so we weren’t stranded on the streets.
 We loaned her a phone charger, paid for her food and expenses, and helped her file a police report.
 Had she been alone, an already bad situation might have become catastrophic.
 When you travel alone, you’re more vulnerable than usual.
+Keep in mind to always take extra care to stay safe.

 You can’t share food